timokz/dart-idx-generator/README.md

 # dart-idx-generator README

-This extension the deletion and generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements.
+This extension supports the deletion and generation of individual and project-wide .index files for dart and Flutter projects, reducing long and unnecessary important statements.
 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+- Generating an index file, exporting your current directories files.
+- Generating index files for your whole project.
+- Deleting all index files in your project

 \!\[feature X\]\(images/feature-x.png\)

 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.

-## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.

 ## Extension Settings